redrickh/Budget-Calculator-0.1/README.md

 - Track your spending by month

-- You can add costum budget types.
+- Add your own costum budget types.
 Like food, bills etc...

 - You can track your spending with monthly statistic chart